Skip to content

 Strategic direction

-Salesforce’s strategic direction (Marketing Cloud Next, announced 2025) is to rebuild MC natively on the Salesforce Platform using Data Cloud as the foundation.
-For CTA scenarios set in the future state, position Data Cloud as the integration hub between CRM and marketing — replacing MC Connect for data sync and using Agentforce agents and flow-based orchestration alongside Journey Builder.
+Salesforce’s strategic direction (Marketing Cloud Next, announced 2025) is to rebuild MC natively on the Salesforce Platform with Data Cloud as the foundation.
+For CTA scenarios set in the future state, position Data Cloud as the integration hub between CRM and marketing, replacing MC Connect for data sync and using Agentforce agents and flow-based orchestration alongside Journey Builder.
 Journey Builder is not being deprecated in the near term.

 CTA Scenario Use Cases